How Spatially Modulated Activity Reshapes Active Polymer Conformations: Numerical model and simulation details

 where $\sigma=1$ is the diameter of the monomer and is taken as the unit of length, $\epsilon=10\,k_B T$ with $k_B T=1$ the energy scale and $r=|\vec{r}_i - \vec{r}_j|$ is the Euclidean distance between the monomers $i$ and $j$ positioned at $\vec{r}_i$ and $\vec{r}_j$, respectively.
 The Finitely Extensible Nonlinear Elastic (FENE) potential reads

 with $K= 30\,\epsilon/\sigma^2=300\,k_\mathrm{B}T/\sigma^2$ and $r_0=1.5\sigma$.
-The combination of FENE and WCA provides a typical bond length $b \simeq 0.97 \sigma$ and, with the chosen parameters, the bond length remains fixed even at the highest values of the active force considered in this work.
+The combination of both FENE and WCA is necessary for neighboring monomers along the chain, as it provides a typical bond length $b \simeq 0.97 \sigma$ and, with the chosen parameters, the bond length remains fixed even at the highest values of the active force considered in this work.
 The polymer rigidity is introduced with the bending potential:

-where $\theta$ is the angle formed by three consecutive beads along the backbone and $\kappa=3 k_B T$ is the bending energy; this results in a persistence length ${l_p}/{L} = {\kappa }/{(k_B T N)} = 0.0075$, for $N=400$.\\ Activity is introduced as a tangential self-propulsion\cite{Bianco2018}, where an active monomer $i$ at position $\vec{r}_{i}$ is subject to an active force $\vec{f}^{{a}}_i$ parallel to the normalized tangent vector $\hat{t}_i = (\vec{r}_{i+1} - \vec{r}_{i-1})/|\vec{r}_{i+1} - \vec{r}_{i-1}|$; the end monomers are always passive.
+where $\theta$ is the angle formed by three consecutive beads along the backbone and $\kappa=3 k_B T$ is the bending energy; this results in a persistence length ${l_p}/{L} = {\kappa }/{(k_B T N)} = 0.0075$, for $N=400$.\\ Activity is introduced as a tangential self-propulsion\cite{Bianco2018}, where an active monomer $i$ at position $\vec{r}_{i}$ is subject to an active force $\vec{f}_i$ parallel to the normalized tangent vector $\hat{t}_i = (\vec{r}_{i+1} - \vec{r}_{i-1})/|\vec{r}_{i+1} - \vec{r}_{i-1}|$; the end monomers are always passive.
 In this work, we modulate the force on each bead via a sinusoidal function of the bead index along the polymer, that can be tuned by a parameter $m$, assuming only integer values ($m \in \mathbb{N}$).
-Overall, the active force on bead $2 \leq i \leq N-1$ reads
+Overall, the active force on bead $2 \leq i \leq N-1$ reads \pa{